Web Analytics

 A. Bias and Error

-• Sampling Bias: Arises when the selected sample does not accurately reflect the characteristics of the broader population.
+• Sampling Bias: This happens when the survey sample does not represent the target population.

-• Response Bias: Happens when respondents do not answer questions truthfully.
+• Response Bias: This happens when respondents do not answer honestly.

 B. Respondent Honesty